 Unsigned, this antique, porcelain covered urn is attributed to Chelsea, and may have been part of a garniture set.
 It is crafted in the style Meissen's snowball blossom (German: Schneeballen) decoration.
 It displays the soft paste body and the opaque glaze associated with Chelsea; the first English factory to make porcelain.
 It features applied florettes that imitate the work of the Dresden factories, along with vining, red berries.
 It is a rare survivor and a wonderful addition to any 18th century collection; and certainly a beautiful display piece.

-Chelsea Porcelain Works (England, c.
+Attributed to Chelsea Porcelain Works (England, c.
 1745-69)

-Width 4.5 Depth 4.5 Height 11.5 in.
+Width 4.5 Depth 4.5 Height 11.5 inches

 Note: the flowers are intact; one berry is missing and there is slight damage to some of the leaves.